954100-suttinee/167-960242-Lesson03/lessons-content/exercise03.md

 ```
-   static public int numPlayers = 0; // store the number of players.
+   static int numPlayers = 0; // store the number of players.
-   static public int total = 0 ; // store the total amount the machine has.
+   static int total = 0 ; // store the total amount the machine has.
 ```

    * find the locations where you need to update this two static variables.